Wang Leehom: 2004–2006: Career advancements

-Professional breakthrough (2007–present)
+2007–present: Professional breakthrough

 Wang took a break in working on his music to film Lust, Caution (2007), an espionage thriller film directed by Ang Lee.
-He released a promotional single "Falling Leaves Return to Roots" on June 20, 2007 through Hito Radio, a month before the release of his twelfth studio album, Change Me.
+He released a promotional single "Falling Leaves Return to Roots" on June 20, 2007, through Hito Radio, a month before the release of his twelfth studio album, Change Me.
 "Falling Leaves Return to Roots" incorporated Broadway-influenced musical elements, with classical instrumental accompaniments, such as the violin and piano.
 When asked about the sudden change of music style, Wang explained that the inspiration behind the song was due to the influence of his portrayal of Kuang Yumin in Lust, Caution.
 "In the past, I have only been releasing mainstream pop and chinked-out related hip hop.
 Lust, Caution made me return to 1930's Shanghai, re-living the moment."

 Change Me was released on Friday, July 13, despite the superstition generally attached to Friday the 13th.
 Unlike his previous albums, Change Me mainly concentrates on pop rock, including influences of Broadway ("Falling Leaves Return to Roots") and old-school Taiwanese pop ("You Are a Song in My Heart").
 Through this album, he promoted the issue of global warming and raised environmental awareness.
 The packaging of the album used only recycled paper and contained no plastic.
 He believed that small changes by each person can change the world.
 "To change the world, you start with changing yourself."
 Reviews of the album were generally positive, defining the album as "mature".
 An online album poll organized by China's Sohu, however, suggested that Wang's album did not meet expectations.
 Netizens remarked that his chinked-out productions were more impressive, although that genre itself has also been criticized.
 Nonetheless, over 1 million units were shipped on the first day of release.
 The album broke past 2 million sales, becoming one of Wang's best-selling albums.

 In August 2008, Wang sought US$320,000 in damages for plagiarism by Pritam, an Indian composer.
 The lead song for the movie Race (2008), composed by Pritam, was allegedly copied from "In the Depths of the Bamboo Forest", a single taken off from Wang Leehom's Shangri-La album.
 In November 2008, Wang was selected to conduct the Hong Kong Philharmonic Orchestra for their 2008 annual grand finale, being the first Asian pop musician to conduct the orchestra.
 The concert Hong Kong Music, Leehom Wang (港樂‧王力宏) was held in the Hong Kong Cultural Centre for three nights, with four shows, receiving CNN International coverage throughout.